zhaojw1998/AccoMontage/readme.md

 ## Cite Our Work
-If you find our paper and this repository useful, please consider citing our work:
+If you find our paper and this repository helpful, please consider citing our work:

 <div class="snippet-clipboard-content position-relative overflow-auto"><pre><code>@inproceedings{zhao2021accomontage,
   author    = {Jingwei Zhao and Gus Xia},